 7. What tips do you have for bloggers trying to monetise their blogs?

 I recommend having a monetisation strategy from day one.
 Add affiliate links to your articles and get into an ad network as soon as you can.
 After that, I’d focus on producing good quality content for your audience which is search engine optimised.

 But even before you start your blog, I’d take some time to really understand what you’re doing.
-Find an excellent course to do (like Build Blog Freedom), join some great Facebook groups (like DNW), network with other bloggers.
+Find an excellent course to do (like SEO Fast Track), join some great Facebook groups (like DNW), network with other bloggers.
 All of these things really combine to help you be successful in your blog and in turn, make money.

 But don’t take too long to start, or you never will!!!
 Even after 3.5 years, I think I don’t know what I’m doing half the time!
 But that’s where the Facebook groups and friends you make along the way come in handy.
 Unlike other industries, I have found the blogging community to be extremely supportive and people are more than happy to help you when you have questions.